 2. Items by Location done by Rene Gayer, MVP for Dynamics NAV.
 This report is also similar to the above reports but here Rene is using the new Drill Through to report, so if click on the Item, left most column, you open a Item Dashboard, with Key Performance Indicators, Stock level illustrated and Sales History.

 3. GL Entries per Account per Month, done by GAC Business Solutions.
 This report gives a overview of the entries in GL Account pr month.
 Notice when clicking the GL Account you will Drill Through to GL Account card, and when clicking the amount in the Matrix you will Drill Through to the Detail Trial Balance Report filtered on month and GL Account

-Please find all the mentioned reports in the attached zip file.
+Please find all the mentioned reports here: